open-mmlab/mmcv/docs/en/get_started/build.md

   MMCV_WITH_OPS=0 pip install -e .
   ```

-- install the full version
+- or install the full version

   ```bash
   pip install -e .